lukso-network/docs/docs/guides/fetch-data/01-read-profile-data.md

 );
 ```

-If everything went fine, we now have the profile's dataset as a universal JSON structure that looks like this:
+If everything went fine, we now have the profile's [LSP3 - Universal Profile Metadata](https://docs.lukso.tech/standards/universal-profile/lsp3-universal-profile-metadata) JSON.
+It should look like this:

 <details>
     <summary>Show JSON response</summary>